Klavis-AI/klavis/mcp_servers/jira/README.md

-# Freshdesk MCP Server
+# Jira MCP Server

-A Model Context Protocol (MCP) server for Freshdesk integration.
-Manage tickets, contacts, and customer support using Freshdesk's API.
+A Model Context Protocol (MCP) server for Jira integration.
+Manage issues, projects, and workflows using Atlassian Jira's API with OAuth support.

 ## 🚀 Quick Start - Run in 30 Seconds

 ### 🌐 Using Hosted Service (Recommended for Production)

-Get instant access to Freshdesk with our managed infrastructure - **no setup required**:
+Get instant access to Jira with our managed infrastructure - **no setup required**:

 **🔗 [Get Free API Key →](https://www.klavis.ai/home/api-keys)**